MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 101.0.0000.00: April ??

+### Feature updates

+- **Ability to set the default profile.** The [EdgeDefaultProfileEnabled](/DeployEdge/microsoft-edge-policies#edgedefaultprofileenabled) policy will let you set a default profile to use when opening the browser instead of the last profile that was used.
+This policy won't be applicable if the `--profile-directory` parameter has been specified.

+- **Client Certificate Switcher.** This feature will offer a way for users to clear the remembered certificate and resurface the certificate picker when visiting a site that requires HTTP certificate authentication.
+This can be done without manually quitting Microsoft Edge.

+- **Launch Progressive Web Apps (PWAs) from the favorites bar.** Improvements to the PWA launch experience will start appearing with an Apps icon that can be added to the toolbar.

+- **Manage the "Allow extensions from other stores" setting.** Now you can use the [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) policy to set the default state of the "Allow extensions from other stores" setting.

+- **Improvements to the Enterprise Site List Manager.** Now you can configure shared cookies between Microsoft Edge and Internet Explorer on your enterprise site list.
+You can access the [Enterprise Site List Manager](/deployedge/edge-ie-mode-site-list-manager) at *edge://compat/SiteListManager*.

+### Policy updates
+#### New policies
+#### Deprecated policies
+#### Obsoleted policies

 ## Version 100.0.1185.50: April 21

 Fixed various bugs and performance issues for Stable and Extended Stable release.